All You Need to Know About Cabrillo National Monument

 All You Need to Know About Point Loma’s Cabrillo National Monument

 Are you headed on a trip to San Diego soon?
-Or, do you already live there and are looking for a great way to spend the day?

 If you need a break from the beach, we’ve got just the activity for you: a visit to Point Loma’s Cabrillo National Monument.